 It could also wind up increasing your Amazon sales.
 Customers rely on Amazon for objective, unbiased reviews.
 They've come to expect neutrality, especially from small businesses.
 And once they receive a request directly from Amazon as opposed to a seller, they might feel a bit more comfortable leaving a completely honest and unsolicited review.

 So will thousands of other sellers!
 “Request a Review” isn't mandatory.
 And in all honesty, it's too early to tell when—or more importantly, if—it will catch on.

-But even if you're using a standard template, just how neutrally are you phrasing your review requests?
+But even if you're already using review request templates which you may have previously drafted yourself, just how neutrally are you phrasing your review requests?
 Are you unknowingly including any restricted items in your request, such as outside links or images?
 Do you actually have the time to manually submit and personalize each review request?

-“Request a Review” isn't going to be for everyone.
-But it just may be a feature that can add both value to your order fulfillment while freeing up your time.
+The “request a review” feature isn't going to be for everyone.
+But it just may be a feature that can add both values to your order fulfillment while freeing up your time.

 But what you do with the additional time, however, may be an even bigger question.

 Keep up to date with all the latest changes for Amazon sellers.
 Find out more at Color More Lines.